 - If a Defendant points an imitation firearm at or in the direction of a police officer with the purpose to either intimidate, threaten or attempt to put them in fear of bodily injury or for any unlawful purpose they will be charged with a third degree felony.

-Second Degree Aggravated Assault Charges in NJ
+How Serious is a Second Degree Aggravated Assault Offense in NJ

-There are two different subsections of the aggravated assault statute that are considered second degree felonies.
+There are two different subsections of the aggravated assault statute that are considered second degree felony offenses.
 Similar to the third degree felony version, everyone convicted of a second degree felony aggravated assault charge will be facing the same penalties.
 Those penalties include a prison sentence anywhere from five (5) to ten (10) years and a fine up to $150,000.
 Furthermore, this subsection falls under the No Early Release Act (NERA).
 NERA in essence requires a Defendant to serve at least 85% of their sentence before they can become eligible for parole.
 Now, here is a breakdown in the different subsections:

 - When a Defendant purposely or knowingly attempts to cause or causes serious bodily injury to another they will be charged with a second degree aggravated assault.